Skip to main content

 Staff taking care of children aged up to 3 years

 As regards nannies, the legislation sets out only general requirements for the job and the type of agreement to be signed between a nanny and the child’s parent(s) or guardian.
 The requirements do not relate to education attainment or experience, but only to the minimum age and an occupational health certificate.
-An agreement signed with a nanny sets out specific conditions of service.
+A nanny agreement sets out specific conditions of service.

 School education teachers